The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: Augmented perturbation theory

+Furthermore, we will only consider propagators which have a single energy scale, the four-momentum $p$.
+Hence, on dimensional grounds, the expression (\ref{apt:prop}) can also be considered to be ordered by powers of $p_0^2/v^2$.
+In this sense, terms with less powers in $v$ can be considered as subleading, and for the purpose of the present work an ordering in powers of $v$ is feasible.
+This will in general no longer hold true beyond propagators \cite{MPS:unpublished}.

 In the same way, PT is reproduced for all matrix elements in the SM, but not in general theories \cite{Maas:2017wzi,Maas:2023emb}.
 There, even the terms with highest powers in $v$ can differ qualitatively \cite{Maas:2015gma,Maas:2016ngo,Maas:2017xzh}, and thus APT and PT disagree qualitatively.
-This originates from group-theoretical structures, and is thus independent of the size of any couplings.
-In these cases, the difference already arises for the tree-level result for the matrix element with highest power in $v$.
-It is thus the level which will be utilized here.
+This originates from group-theoretical structures, and is therefore independent of the size of any couplings.
+In these cases, the difference already arises for the tree-level result of the matrix element with highest power in $v$.

-The validity of APT has been confirmed in lattice calculations, and in principle the success of PT in the SM is also evidence for it.
-See for a review \cite{Maas:2017wzi,Maas:2023emb}.